-Be Honest with Yourself.
+1. Be Honest with Yourself.
 We have all heard the saying “the truth will set you free.”
 This is because truth is the pillar of spiritual awakening.
 We cannot grow without it.
-Whenever we explain away our behaviors, or sugarcoat the truth, we pay the consequences—usually in the form of illness or drama.
+Whenever we explain away our behaviors or sugarcoat the truth, we pay the consequences—usually in the form of illness or drama.
 I know this firsthand because, for many years I simply went along with what my family (and later my husband) wanted to do, which usually involved sports such as hiking, or skiing.
 I did this even though I have always preferred dancing, watching movies, and reading because I believed that if I didn’t participate in what they wanted to do, no one would want to be with me.
-Though this belief was largely unconscious for most of my life, I have now sifted through this mud long enough so that the belief and the behavior it birthed has gone—from both my life and my body.
+Though this belief was largely unconscious for most of my life, I have now sifted through this mud long enough so that the belief and the behavior it birthed have gone—from both my life and my body.

-Stop Resisting Change.
+2. Stop Resisting Change.
 Change can be difficult to embrace, especially if you are the “grab the bull by the horns” type of person.
 But when we consistently try to control and fix things to achieve the outcome we are comfortable with, we are actually reinforcing our deep-rooted problems.
 If we continue this rigid pattern or behavior, often the “stuck” energy will settle into our fascia and nervous system, and ultimately invite disease and disability.
 So, the next time you feel the need to control or fix something, simply try surrendering to what is and observe the outcome.

-Come Clean.
+3. Come Clean.
 This is a loaded phrase.
 But, coming clean simply means stop hiding behind your “stuff.”
 Your “stuff” may be food, alcohol, drama, or any other addiction.
 Or it could simply be coming clean emotionally with someone in your life in order to develop a more meaningful relationship.
 This isn’t easy.
 In fact, “coming clean” is about the hardest thing ever.

 Relationship expert Alison Armstrong, author of The Queen’s Code has a phrase for this: “Cough it up, blow it up, clean it up.”
 When you come clean and tell the truth, you can be sure that it will blow up an old pattern in your life.
 And it might even end a relationship.
 But living a lie is far worse.
 Sometimes coming clean requires seeking support.
 During your clean up phase you will feel a sudden release of toxicity in your body and with that, the freedom to flourish.

-Forgive and Let Go.
+4. Forgive and Let Go.
 Mario Martinez, PsyD, author of The MindBody Code: How To Change the Beliefs That Limit Your Health, Longevity and Success, says “Forgiveness is freeing ourselves from self-entrapment.”
 How often do you put judgments on yourself or someone else?
 Do you say things like, “I have never been good at managing my money; I let my partner do that for me?”
 Then when you try to make an investment, you have already set yourself up for failure.
 When we try to move forward without letting go of the past, it has a way of sneaking back into our lives.
 But, when we forgive and let go, we give ourselves the opportunity to breakthrough.

 Very often the person you most need to forgive is yourself.
 To forgive yourself for whatever judgments you hold, simply say these words: “I forgive myself for judging myself for (fill in the blank).”
 You can say these words silently or better yet, out loud in front of the mirror.

-Address Your Guilt and Shame.
+5. Address Your Guilt and Shame.
 Guilt occurs when what we think we should do or who we should be is in direct opposition to what we really want or who we really are.
 And it usually comes from some warped societal demand or family pressure.
 Brene Brown, author of Daring Greatly: How the Courage to be Vulnerable Transforms The Way We Live, Love, Parent and Lead, explains “Guilt says ‘I made a mistake.’
 Shame says, ‘I AM a mistake.’”
 You can get rid of guilt simply by acknowledging that your higher self wants you to experience whatever you feel guilty about.
 In other words, your higher self wants you to enjoy that ice cream cone, or an afternoon away from your children.
 Once you acknowledge your higher self, you can just BE yourself.

 Shame is perhaps the most painful of human emotions.
 Shame is lifted when you have the courage to talk about whatever you feel ashamed of and are willing to receive support.